catptype/TensorFlow-Object-Detection-API-Results-Exporter/README.md

 # TensorFlow Object Detection API Results Exporter

+## Introduction

-This Python project is created to facilitate the export of object detection results, including images with Region of Interest (ROI) annotations and XML data.
+<b>TensorFlow Object Detection API Results Exporter</b> is a Python project designed to address a specific need in the field of object detection.
+It extends the functionality of the [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) by providing the capability to export images with Region of Interest (ROI) annotations and boundary box detections as XML data.

 It utilizes portions of [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), an open-source project developed by the TensorFlow team at Google, which is licensed under the Apache License Version 2.0.
 I have not modified code and have only imported modules directly for the purpose of object detection.

 For more information about [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and its license, please visit  [here](https://github.com/tensorflow/models/blob/master/LICENSE).

 ## Table of Contents